tqandrade/snmp-fiberhome/README.md

 **Description:** Returns a list of all connected ONUs on a given PON port.

-**NOTE:** Depending on the number of connected ONUs to pon port, the loading time may take time and cause a timeout.
-In this case, use the [getOnu()](#getonu) function in conjunction with a loop.
+**NOTE:** Depending on the number of ONUs connected to the pon port, the return may take time.
+Approximately 0.5 seconds for each ONU connected to the port.

 **Function signature:**